Submit a Review & Earn an Amazon Gift Card

 Perera et al (2009) Relation of DNA methylation of 5'-CpG island of ACSL3 to transplacental exposure to airborne polycyclic aromatic hydrocarbons and childhood asthma.
 PLoS One 4 e4488 PMID: 19221603

 Do you know of a great paper that uses 5-Azacytidine from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review 5-Azacytidine and earn rewards!